Lyle Maynard Jewell

 Jewell's work as a choral conductor produced choirs that were featured at AGO, MENC, and ACDA conventions and performed major choral works with many orchestras.
 He conducted a number of festival choirs at every performance and age level.
 He was guest professor at Andrews University in the summer of 1965 and taught in the Loma Linda University sponsored European Music Institutes in Sweden and Denmark in the summers of 1971 and 1972.
 Jewell also worked with the choirs and voice students at Montemorelos University in Mexico on three separate occasions in the 1990's.

 In 1979, he founded the Bemidji Chorale and was its conductor for many years.
 The chorale has been featured at ACDA and MENC state music conventions and has a yearly concert series.
-Now in its 25th year, it continues to be a successful part of the music scene in Northern Minnesota.
+It continues to be a successful part of the music scene in Northern Minnesota.
 In 2006, his work as a church musician was honored when the Hammond-Jewell Music Center was dedicated at the Campus Hill Church in Loma Linda, California, during its centennial year festivities.

-In December 1943, Jewell married Dorothy Marsh, his academy sweetheart.
-He and his wife, who is a registered nurse, had four sons, one who died tragically when he was teaching at CUC, and eight grandchildren.
-The Jewels were living in Bemidji, Minnesota, when he died at age 84.
+In December 1943, Jewell had married Dorothy Marsh, his academy sweetheart.
+He and his wife, a registered nurse, had four sons, one who died tragically when he was teaching at CUC, and eight grandchildren.
+The Jewels were living in Bemidji, Minnesota, when he died on September 28, 2008, at age 84.

 Sources: Interview, 22 October 2007; Lyle Jewel vita and personal and professional summaries, 2007; letters, 9 September 2003 and 23 October 2007; Printed Program for the Hammond-Jewell Music Center Dedication Service, Campus Hill Church, Loma Linda, California, 3 June 2006; Jewell Family Tree, Life Story and facts, Ancestry.com; 1930 U.S. Federal Census and Social Security Death Index, 1935-2014, Ancestry.com; Obituaries in the Pacific Union Recorder, December 2008 and the Mid-America Outlook, December 2008; Personal Knowledge.